Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 Any universes in the book.

-It has `Universe` children elements for the individual universe names.

-The `Universe` element can also have an `id` attribute that can be used to add the identification number from the source of information
+It has a `Universe` element that can also have an `id` attribute that can be used to add the identification number from the source of information.

+The `Universe` element has children elements that contain the following elements:

+- `Name`

+  The name of the universe.

+- `Designation`

+  An optional designation for the universe.

 ### Locations